Health Education Framework Information for Families

-Our 5th grade curriculum focus is on changes that boys and girls experience during puberty and not details about sexual intercourse or reproduction.
+Our 5th grade curriculum focus is on changes that boys and girls experience during puberty.
+There is no discussion or information provided about sexual intercourse or the process of reproduction.

 Does the District’s health education curriculum address gender identity?

-Our health education curriculum does not provide instruction on gender identity.
+Our elementary health education curriculum does not provide instruction on gender identity.

 *Our school communities are made up of students, staff, and families from diverse backgrounds.
 All students achieve when they can learn in an environment that reflects the diversity of the communities we serve and respects each others’ differences.